Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-AUMFS~\citep{feng2013adaptive} learns one feature weight matrix for all features from different views to approximate the pseudo class labels.
-In~\citep{tang2013unsupervised}, authors propose a novel unsupervised feature selection method called Multi-view Feature Selection (MVFS).
-Similar to AUMFS, MVFS also uses spectral clustering with the affinity matrix from different views to learn the pseudo class labels.
-But it differs from AUMFS that it learns one feature weight matrix for each view to fit the pseudo class labels by the joint least squared loss and $\ell_{2,1}$-norm regularization.
+AUMFS~\cite{feng2013adaptive} learns one feature weight matrix for all features from different views to approximate the pseudo class labels. ~\cite{tang2013unsupervised} propose a novel unsupervised feature selection method called Multi-View Feature Selection (MVFS).
+Similar to AUMFS, MVFS uses spectral clustering with the affinity matrix from different views to learn the pseudo class labels.
+It differs from AUMFS as it learns one feature weight matrix for each view to fit the pseudo class labels by the joint least squares loss and $\ell_{2,1}$-norm regularization.
 The optimization problem of MVFS can be formulated as follows: